Top 5 Tech Tips for Students:

 - Instructions for setting up Outlook, Mac Mail, and Windows Mail

 As a registered student, you have access to a large volume of software.
 Browse and download available software.

 - Microsoft Office--You can install Microsoft Office on up to five personal machines for free.
 To learn more about this service and how to install it, visit our Microsoft Office support page.

 - OneDrive for Business (file storage)--Don't wait for a virus or hard drive failure to wipe out that 20-page paper.
 Back up important documents with OneDrive for Business, a cloud storage solution that offers plenty of storage space for all of your important documents.

 - Wireless internet (called eduroam) is available all over campus.
-Find easy instructions on how to connect wirelessly (eduroam)
+Find easy instructions on how to connect wirelessly through eduroam

-- Wired connect (ResNet) is available in all residence halls.
+- Wired internet (ResNet) is available in all residence halls.
 Find instructions on how to use your Ethernet cable to connect to the internet in the residence halls

 - Wireless internet for gaming/entertainment devices (UI DeviceNet) is available for most devices on campus or in residence halls.
 Find out how to connect your gaming or wireless devices to high-speed internet.